antoineaudrain/go-task/workspace/README.md

-# Auth Service
+# Workspace Service

-This is the authentication microservice for a task management tool.
+This is the workspace microservice for a task management tool.

 ## Getting Started